 While a recommendation from a familiar source like a friend or family is always key, online reviews are becoming almost equally important.
 As social media usage has skyrocketed and online review sites have become more popular, people are now turning to reviews as a trusted form of social proof.
 In a recent study from BrightLocal, 79% of people said that they trust reviews just as much as a personal recommendation.
 This shows that though word of mouth is still a great way to improve your reputation and grow your business, online reviews are becoming just as important.

 It’s also worth noting that online reviews will reach more people and help influence a greater number of potential customers than word of mouth.
-Customers are much more likely to turn to the internet before asking for word of mouth recommendation when inquiring about a business.
+Customers are much more likely to turn to the internet before asking for word of mouth recommendations when inquiring about a business.
 That’s why you should showcase your reviews on every possible platform.
 Highlight them on your website with the Reviews Widget and sign up for sites like Tripadvisor, Viator or GetYourGuide to bring in more reviews.
 A personal recommendation will always be key, but it’s clear online reviews have carved out their importance in the industry and are here to stay.

 To Boost Revenue, Aim for Quality and Quantity

 Even though 5 star reviews look great from afar, it’s a common misconception that having only perfect reviews generates more revenue.
 A study conducted by Womply on small businesses discovered that having an average rating of 5 stars doesn’t directly translate to an increase in revenue.
 Small businesses that fall within the 3.5 to 4.5 star range are in fact the ones that see the most revenue.
 Even more shocking is that businesses with a 5 star average actually earn less than 1 to 1.5 star businesses.